utilise/utilise/README.md

 The return value is essentially a D3 join selection (enter/update/exit), so you can continue to customise using `.text`, `.classed`, `.attr`, etc. You can also access the elements added via `.enter` and removed via `.exit`.

-There are two further optional arguments you can use (selector, data[, key[, before]]).
+There are two further optional arguments you can use `(selector, data[, key[, before]])`.
 The key function has the exact same meaning as normal (how to key data), which D3 defaults to by index.
-The before parameter can be used to force the insertion before a specific element à la `.insert(something, before)`.
+The before parameter can be used to force the insertion before a specific element à la `.insert(something, before)` as opposed to just `.append(something)`.

 ## [![Coverage Status](https://coveralls.io/repos/utilise/owner/badge.svg?branch=master)](https://coveralls.io/r/utilise/owner?branch=master) [![Build](https://api.travis-ci.org/utilise/owner.svg)](https://travis-ci.org/utilise/owner) owner